otaviosouza/python3-quick-course-cod3r/README.md

 **As study purpose, even basic exercises as "Hello World" will be done.**

+## How it works

+- The concepts are separated into modules.
+- Uncomment in _main.py_ the respective block to see different results.

 ## Dev Environment

 _Guest OS:_ Linux Mint 19.3 Tricia